tendermint/tendermint/DOCKER/README.md

 The commands should work from tendermint/tendermint or tendermint/tendermint/DOCKER, save the removal of DOCKER from the path.

-Get quickly caught up with the testnet: `FAST_SYNC=true ./DOCKER/docker.sh`
+Get quickly caught up with the testnet: `./DOCKER/docker.sh`

 Use a pre-existing `~/.tendermint`: `VC=~/.tendermint NO_BUILD=true ./DOCKER/docker.sh`